OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-quickstart.md

 ### VS Code

-We recommend VSCode as the IDE of choice for developing Stylus contracts for its excellent Rust support.
+We recommend VS Code as the IDE of choice for developing Stylus contracts for its excellent Rust support.
 See **[code.visualstudio.com](https://code.visualstudio.com/)** to install.
 Feel free to use another text editor or IDE if you’re comfortable with those.

-Some helpful VSCode extensions for Rust development:
+Some helpful VS Code extensions for Rust development:

 - [rust-analyzer](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer): Provides advanced features like smart code completion and on-the-fly error checks.
 - [Error Lens](https://marketplace.visualstudio.com/items?itemName=usernamehw.errorlens): Immediately highlights errors and warnings in the code.